 We are seeking input from Universities of Newcastle and NSW into effectiveness of the teaching, skills maintenance and clinical outcomes.
 Data obtained from solicited feedback using evaluation forms awaits analysis

-The practical sessions and scenarios are still shared with Australians.
+The practical sessions and scenarios in PTC are no longer shared with Australians - but will be in Ninh Thaun until they feel comfortable.
+We are still required for the first aid courses.
 This adds considerably to the stress on the interpreters.

 This new style of course delivery is rewarding with strong uptake by most participants.